Juha3141/Computer/README.md

 # Computer
 Basic 16bit computer(for fun)
 ### 1. Goal of this project
-The goal of this project is to make a stable 16bit computer architecture.
-Currently there is not much of things going on, but I will add more things(like interrupt, MMU) in future.
+The project is just making a computer architecture, nothing too abstract or something..
+My initial goal was to design this architecture and actually making it (irl), but I found that pretty much impossible, since the project has gone to the point that I cannot make this in a breadboard.
+However, I am still planning to make this via PCB design and some breadboards(like, breadboard and PCB hybrid computer ..)

 ### 2. Specification
 ```
 Architecture    : 16bit
 ISA             : RISC(+ CISC), Hybrid I guess..?
-Registers Count : 8 General Purpose Reg(R0-R7), 2 ALU Input Reg(A,B), 2 Stack Reg(BP,SP), Flag Reg(Flag)
+Registers Count : 8 General Purpose Reg(R0-R7), 2 ALU Input Reg(A,B)
+                  2 Stack Reg(BP,SP), Flag Reg(Flag)
                    = Total 13 registers
 ```
 ### 3. How is project organized